Borrow a tablet (iPad)

 You are expected to be self-directed in your use of the tablet.
 It is assumed that you will be familiar with the iOS, iTunes and the Apps Store.

-Hardware or software problems should be directed to the Circulation Desk/Loans & Returns Desk at either library.
+Hardware or software problems should be directed to the Loans & Returns desk /Circulation desk at either library.

-Help with the use of Library resources is available at the Reference Desk/Ask Us Desk.
+Help with the use of Library resources is available through the Ask a Librarian service.

 How do I charge the tablet?